exonum/exonum-doc/src/get-started/create-service.md

 ```

 Exonum indices are handy data mapping which you can use like collections from
 standard library of Rust.
-If we found and get the value we also can replace it
-with a new one.

 ## Transactions

-Transaction is a kind of message which performs actions with a blockchain.
+[Transaction](../architecture/transactions.md) is a kind of message which
+performs actions with a blockchain.

 For our cryptocurrency demonstration we need two transaction types: